cmu-db/dbgym/README.md

 It draws inspiration from the Farama Foundation's Gymnasium (formerly OpenAI Gym), which accelerates the development and comparison of reinforcement learning algorithms by providing a set of agents, environments, and a standardized API for communicating between them.
-Through the database gym, we hope to save other people time and re-implementation effort by providing an extensible open-source platform for autonomous DBMS research.
+Through the database gym, we hope to save other people time and reimplementation effort by providing an extensible open-source platform for autonomous DBMS research.

 This project is under active development.